Luna Lapin and Chums

 Completed May 2024.
 Foxy Loxy is dressed in a vintage Tana Lawn fabric.
 The is the full version of the Polka Dot pattern dress, with collar and patch pockets.
 She has matching shorts.
 Foxy's ears, foot pads and the collar of her dress are a matching cotton print.
 She is all ready to go to London for the youngest gorgeous granddaughter.
 Luna needs to make sure Foxy is ready to leave home with Luna II..

-Foxy Loxy was very luck to receive a new outfit fro Christmas 2024.
-Here she is modelling the Twirling dress in Gold Satin, with a fully lined Red Velvet Cape.
+Foxy Loxy was very lucky to receive a new outfit for Christmas 2024.
+Here she is modelling the Twirling Dress in Gold Satin, with a fully lined Red Velvet Cape.
 Imogen loves her...

 |